-The decision to file for Personal Bankruptcy should be considered carefully and can only be discussed with a Licensed Insolvency Trustee like Vine and Williams Inc. We can provide the information you need to fully understand the choices available to you and their impact on your financial situation.
-Although you may choose to give up certain assets, you will be able to keep your personal belongings and RRSP’s and in most cases, your automobile and house.
+The decision to file for Personal Bankruptcy needs careful consideration.
+It is to be discussed only with a Licensed Insolvency Trustee like Vine and Williams Inc. We can provide the information you need to fully understand your choices and their impact on your financial situation.
+Although you may choose to give up certain assets, you will be able to keep your personal belongings and RRSP’s and, in most cases, your automobile and house.
 After filing for bankruptcy, you are set up with two credit counselling sessions as part of the process.
 These sessions are designed to give you the tools to manage your money successfully in future.

 When your bankruptcy period is over, you will be discharged.
 You will no longer have any legal obligation to repay the debts covered under the terms of your bankruptcy.
-If this is your first bankruptcy, it is possible to be discharged in as little as 9 months.
-The bankruptcy will impact your credit, but your insolvency trustee can help guide you through the process and show you how to minimize the damage.
+If this is your first bankruptcy, it is possible to be discharged in as little as nine months.
 Imagine living without the stress of having to juggle minimum monthly payments or nasty collection calls!
+Of course, this will impact your credit, but your insolvency trustee can help guide you through the process and show you how to minimize the damage and rebuild and repair your credit.

-Want to know more?
-Contact us for a free confidential assessment.
+Contact us today for a FREE confidential assessment.

 - Credit cards, lines of credit, loans, overdrafts